 Figure 2.
 Comparison of line-source seismograms and point-source seismograms (vertical particle velocity) for the true model in Fig. 1; only every 10th trace is displayed.
-Seismogram (a) of 34 m (middle of the model) and seismogram (b) of 34 m (middle of the model) and seismogram (c) of 94 m (very right part of the model).
+Seismogram (a) shows a shot at profile location of 5 m (very left part of the model), seismogram (b) of 45 m (middle of the model) and seismogram (c) of 94 m (very right part of the model).
 The seismograms are trace normalized otherwise comparison would not be possible due to different decay of amplitudes.